JuliusTechCo/JuliusGraph/FAQ.md

 8. **What are the ideal use cases for graph computing and Julius Graph Engine?**

-    The Julius Graph Engine is well suited for any data and analytical use case.
+    The Julius Graph Engine is well suited for building complex data transformation and ML workflows.
 Julius adds more value to enterprise systems with complex data and analytical pipelines which tend to suffer more from poor transparency, lineage, scalability and visibility.
 Business decisioning that requires complex rules, regular updates, and quick responses are ideal applications for Julius as well.
 Opaque processes that demand explainability and auditability to minimize operational risk are also applicable.
 In addition, Julius excels at processing large data sets and heavy workloads because of its auto-scaling capabilities.

 1. **Can I use Julius for building machine learning applications and workflows?**